m1lhaus/woofer/README.md

 ### Build from source (Windows)

 Refer to requirements for all needed packages to run Woofer.
 Don't forget to install and add PyInstaller to your PATH.
 You also need to provide VLC libraries to build standalone distribution.
 Download and extract VLC Media player (ZIP package) to `.\libvlc` folder.
 Not all VLC files are needed.
 To delete unused files, run Woofer.
-Woofer will now find VLC binaries in `.\libvlc` folder and loads them into memory.
+Woofer will now locate VLC binaries in `.\libvlc` folder and loads them into memory.
 Now all needed .dll files are held by operating system, so when you try to delete `.\libvlc` folder, only used files held by OS will remain (dirty but simple solution).

 Now when you have all packages installed and LibVLC core libraries prepared, you can run `.\build\build_win.py`.
 Result will be stored in `.\build\release` directory.